zdata-inc/ambari-extensions/index.md

 What is the zData Ambari Stack?
 -------------------------------

-Ambari is an Apache sponsored project whose goal is to make provisioning, managing, and monitoring of Apache Hadoop deployments easy.
-The zData stack builds atop Ambari and provides easy deployment of Greenplum and HAWQ.
+Ambari is an Apache sponsored project whose goal is to make provisioning, managing, and monitoring of Apache Hadoop and other distributed deployments easy.
+The zData stack builds on top of Ambari and provides easy deployment of Pivotal Greenplum, Pivotal HAWQ, and OpenChorus.

 Getting Setup
 -------------

-Currently there are two different wasy to get started with the zData Ambari stack.
+Currently there are two different ways to get started with the zData Ambari stack.

 #### With Vagrant
 The first option is to setup the entire cluster with [Vagrant](https://www.vagrantup.com/) either locally or remotely (using one of Vagrant's cloud plugins such as [Vagrant AWS](https://github.com/mitchellh/vagrant-aws).